Trinkler/katallassos/README.md

 > [Katal](https://katalchain.com) is a domain-specific blockchain creating a deterministic financial paradigm.

-> Katal implements a [taxonomy](https://www.actusfrf.org/taxonomy) of financial contracts which are mutual agreements between counterparties to exchange cash flows.
-The taxonomy can be seen as a _standard framework_ with which nearly every [financial instrument](https://en.wikipedia.org/wiki/Financial_instrument) we see in _finance_ today can be broken down into financial contracts and its underlying cash flows analyzed.
+> Katal implements a [classification](https://www.actusfrf.org/taxonomy) of _contract types_ which are mutual agreements between counterparties to exchange cash flows.
+Nearly every [financial instrument](https://en.wikipedia.org/wiki/Financial_instrument) can be broken down into contract types.

 > Katal is based on [Substrate](https://github.com/paritytech/substrate) and aims to connect to the multichain framework [Polkadot](https://polkadot.network) to interact with assets
 > of [other connected blockchains](https://forum.web3.foundation/t/teams-building-on-polkadot/67) as well as to allow other connected blockchains to have access to